Military Neck (Cervical Kyphosis):Causes,Symptoms, And Treatments

 However, there are no exact measurements of how the neck should be aligned, so a diagnosis is made if your neck angle is less than 20 degrees or more than 40 degrees.

-Psychological risk factors, such as chronic depression, lack of social support, anxiety, and depression are important risk factors for neck pain.
+Psychological risk factors, such as chronic depression, lack of social support, anxiety, and depression are important risk factors for neck pain in fort worth.
 Depending on the biological hazards, neck pain may result from certain diseases, such as neuromusculoskeletal disorders or autoimmune diseases.

 If the neck is straight and also known as a ‘flat neck’ or ‘military neck’ then serious problems can arise such as spinal compression and degeneration.
 It can also affect your ability to carry your load and increased pressure may cause irregular curves to develop.